MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/unified-routing-faqs.md

 ### Why aren't the records being routed after unified routing is enabled?

-Verify whether you have [configured an intake rule](set-up-record-routing.md#configure-intake-rules) and mapped it to a basic routing rule that's active.
+Verify whether you [configured an intake rule](set-up-record-routing.md#configure-intake-rules) and mapped it to a basic routing rule that's active.

 ### Can I route any record type by using basic routing?